Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey

+\rtypo{In this section, we discuss various approaches for scaling OT to handle large datasets and high dimensional data.
+We focus mainly on OT's computational complexity.
+OT's statistical complexity is another challenge that we don't cover here.
+While computational complexity focuses on the efficiency and feasibility of computing the optimal transport solution, statistical complexity deals with the reliability and accuracy of these solutions in the context of data analysis and inference.} \marginpar{R3} \rref{Readers interested in statistical complexity research can consult sources like \cite{mena2019statistical} , \cite{NadjahiStatisticalDivergences}, and \cite{ahidar2020convergence}. }

-\textit{So, how do we scale OT?} Looking at the big picture of the literature for scaling OT \textit{computation} to large $d$ and/or $n$, one can argue that all the proposed approaches are either approximating the OT solution or tailoring it to a specific case that is easier to handle.
-The concrete techniques to achieve this can be categorized into five main themes.
-In Fig.~ \ref{fig:scaling_ot} top, an abstract representation of OT computation is illustrated.
+\marginpar{R1}\rother{Looking at the big picture of the literature for scaling OT \textit{computation}, one can argue that all the proposed approaches are either approximating the OT solution or tailoring it to a specific case that is easier to handle.} The concrete techniques to achieve this can be categorized into five main themes.
+Fig.~ \ref{fig:scaling_ot} (top) illustrates a roadmap of OT computation scaling techniques.
 It is possible to guess where the optimization can happen.
-One can work on the individual components corresponding to the \textit{measures}, the \textit{plan}, and the \textit{ground cost} or accelerate the \textit{formulation optimization} by, for example, partitioning. \textit{Combining} some of these approaches can help and some papers fall in more multiple groups.
+One can work on the individual components corresponding to the \textit{measures}, the \textit{plan}, and the \textit{ground cost} or accelerate the \textit{formulation optimization} by, for example, partitioning. \textit{Combining} some of these approaches can help and some papers fall \marginpar{R1}\rtypo{into multiple groups}.